Murder of Terry King: Murder

 On November 26, 2001, Derek, accompanied by Alex, beat their father to death with an aluminum baseball bat.
 The boys then set fire to the family's home, in Cantonment, Florida (near Pensacola) in hopes of concealing their crime.
 Ricky Chavis, a family friend, was convicted of being an accessory to the murder after he hid the boys in his trailer home after the murder and washed the blood from their clothes.
 Chavis was also accused of molesting Alex King, but later acquitted.
 Terry King was 40 years old at the time of his death.

 The boys claimed that they committed the murder to end "mental abuse" including being "stared down" and spanked.
 They would change their testimony several times, first claiming that they had murdered their father on their own, then that Chavis had convinced them to kill Terry, and finally that Chavis had killed Terry King and convinced them to take the fall.
-Alex also testified that he had been having a sexual relationship with Chavis.
+Alex also testified that he had been raped by Chavis.
 Chavis was acquitted of child molestation in a separate trial.